thibaut-neoledge/azure-docs.fr-fr/articles/machine-learning/machine-learning-create-models-and-endpoints-with-powershell.md

 <properties
-pageTitle="Créer plusieurs modèles à partir d’une seule expérience | Microsoft Azure" description="Utilisez PowerShell pour créer plusieurs modèles de formation et points de terminaison de service web Machine Learning avec le même algorithme, mais différents jeux de données de formation." services="machine-learning" documentationCenter="" authors="hning86"
+pageTitle="Create multiple models from one experiment | Microsoft Azure" description="Use PowerShell to create multiple Machine Learning models and web service endpoints with the same algorithm but different training datasets." services="machine-learning" documentationCenter="" authors="hning86"